adelaideecoinformatics/ImageRepository/README.md

 Images that are served are, by default, stripped of any metadata that may be present in them.
 This provides default security, preventing image metadata (especially geo-location data) from inadvertently leaking sensitive information.
 Limited metadata can be seperately retrieved for images.

+# Requirements

+ 1. python 2.7 (probably won't work with 3+)
+ 1. internet connection, the server cannot run offline
+ 1. access credentials to a Swift object store on OpenStack, probably on NECTAR

+If you want to build Docker images of the repo or run pre-built ones, you'll also need Docker.

 # Quickstart installing using pip

 You can install this app directly from github using pip.
 You should probably use a virtualenv too, like: